novoaj/BigData-cs544-f23/P6 - Cassandra_WeatherData/README.md

   - Docker
   - Docker Compose

 Docker and Docker compose was used to set up our Cassandra nodes and manage our cluster.
-Cassandra was used for storing our data which we performed analysis on using Spark/SparkSQL.
+Cassandra was used for storing our data which we performed analysis on using Spark/SparkSQL. gRPC was implemented to communicate with our database.